adobe/aio-theme/.github/ISSUE_TEMPLATE/Documentation.md

 ---
 name: 📚 Documentation
-about: Have an issue or improvement for the documentation?
+about: Have an issue or improvement for the documentation ?
 ---

 <!---